hkmztrk/CMPE150/exercise3/README.md

 ### Q7

-Write a program to check whether an integer is the sum of two prime numbers of all possible combinations.

-Write and use the function **isPrime()** which takes an integer as input, and returns:
+Write a function  named **isPrime()** which takes an integer as input, and returns:

         1 if the integer is prime,
         0 otherwise.

+Then, write another function named **isSumPrime()** to check whether an integer is the sum of two prime numbers of all possible combinations.

+	   input:  34
+	   output: 3 31
+		   5 29
+		   11 23
+		   17 17

+Call isPrime() function inside isSumPrime() function.